Global Learning Experiences

 - You will be automatically notified via email by GLAS once your Faculty Approval (Study Plan) has been submitted.
 It is your responsibility then to check your application and ensure everything is approved.

 Once you return from exchange your host university will provide your completed transcript to the Global Learning Office.
-Please ensure you provide a copy to the Faculty of Science Office for processing your credit.
+Please ensure you provide a copy to the Faculty of Sciences' office for processing your credit.

 Exchange study does NOT count towards your Grade Point Average (GPA).
 The grade for each course will be recorded as ‘Transfer Credit’.